thecredibleway/thecredibleway-com/docs/bible/origins/distinctive-character.md

 toc_max_heading_level: 4
 title: Distinctive Character | Origins of the Bible
 sidebar_label: Distinctive Character
-description: What sets the Bible apart - it's unparalleled coherence across centuries, authors, and cultures, coupled with its profound influence, moral authority, and global impact, makes it a truly unique book.
+description: What sets the Bible apart - it's unparalleled coherence across centuries, authors and cultures, coupled with its profound influence, moral authority and global impact, makes it a truly unique book.
 keywords: ["Divine inspiration","Distinctive Nature of the Bible","Uniqueness of the Bible","The Bible's Unmatched Qualities","moral authority of the bible", "influence of the bible"]
 ---